On a mission to save local reporting one outlet at a time.

 When communities lose their newspaper they lose more than just a small business.
 Newspapers provide accountability for local city councils and county commission, connect local residents to small businesses who need their support, and — perhaps most importantly — connect a community around a common sense of place and spirit that, once lost, can never be replaced by Facebook or Nextdoor.

-When Albuquerque’s 27-year old alt-weekly announced it would close, Pat Davis rallied the former employees and business partner Abby Lewis to save it.
+When Albuquerque’s 27-year old alt-weekly announced it would close, Pat Davis and the publications former staff rallied the former employees and business partner Abby Lewis to save it.
 It was too late to save that paper, but from those lessons a new weekly (The Paper.) was born.

 The struggles to build a new paper during the pandemic led Davis and publisher Tierna Unruh-Enos to search out opportunities to preserve other local news outlets before they were lost.

-In 2022, Davis purchased the Corrales Comment, a 40-year local paper, from its retiring founder and publisher.
-Later that summer, the owners of the Sandoval Signpost, a 30-year local paper in B
+In 2022, the group acquired it’s first local paper, the Corrales Comment, a 40-year local paper, from its retiring founder and publisher.
+Later that summer, the owners of the Sandoval Signpost, a 30-year local paper also in Sandoval County.

 The team of journalists, designers, sales and back-end team at Ctrl+P also stepped in to help keep another local paper from closing at the end of the Covid pandemic.